jrpotter/notebook/notes/memory/virtual.md

 %%ANKI
 Basic
-What determines the size of the page table?
+What determines the size of a single-level page table?
 Back: The number of virtual pages that fit within the virtual address space.
 Reference: Bryant, Randal E., and David O'Hallaron. *Computer Systems: A Programmer's Perspective*.
 Third edition, Global edition.
 Always Learning.
 Pearson, 2016.
 <!--ID: 1754255440686-->